-The latest version of the Well-Managed Highway Infrastructure (WMHI) Code of Practice (CoP) was published in October 2016 by the UK Roads Liaison Group1 (UKRLG), to provide guidance for local authorities on managing highway networks.
+The latest version of the Well Managed Highway Infrastructure (WMHI) Code of Practice (CoP) was published in October 2016 by the UK Roads Liaison Group1 (UKRLG), to provide guidance for local authorities on managing highway networks.
 It emphasises a risk-based approach, encouraging authorities to tailor their policies to local circumstances rather than adhering to prescriptive standards.
 Though not legally binding, compliance demonstrates best practice and helps authorities manage risks and meet statutory duties.

-Given the time since publication, the current CoP is now in need of updating to meet the needs of the modern highway network.
-This will help shape a version of the CoP that reflects current best practices, technological advancements, legislative changes and stakeholder needs, ensuring effective and sustainable highway infrastructure management.
+Given the time since publication, it has been recognised that the current CoP is now in need of updating to meet the needs of the modern highway network.
+This will help shape a modernised version of the CoP that reflects current best practices, technological advancements, legislative changes, and stakeholder needs, ensuring effective and sustainable highway infrastructure management.

-TRL has carried out an initial scoping exercise on behalf of the Department for Transport (DfT) to identify how the current CoP should be updated.
-This is a short-term commission, prior to a separate project to update the CoP, to provide a more informed view of the scope of the work needed to update the CoP.
+TRL has carried out an initial scoping exercise on behalf of the Department for Transport (DfT) to identify what and how the current CoP should be updated.
+This is a short-term commission, prior to a separate project to update the CoP, as it was recognised that a more informed view of the scope of the work needed to update the CoP was required.

 TRL has conducted a series of stakeholder engagement sessions to seek the views of the industry to assess what in the current CoP works well, what doesn't work well and what changes or additions might be needed to ensure the CoP meets the requirements of the industry now and into the future.
-This stakeholder engagement included meetings with a Steering Group, UKRLG boards and sub-boards and a stakeholder survey disseminated to key stakeholders and users of the CoP.
+This stakeholder engagement included meetings with a steering group, UKRLG boards and sub-boards and a stakeholder survey disseminated to key stakeholders and users of the CoP.
 TRL also carried out a document review.

-This part of the document describes the outputs and findings from the stakeholder engagement and document review.
+This document describes the outputs and findings from the stakeholder engagement and document review.